Joao-Peterson/c_doc/README.md

     "."
 ```

-To create you use *doc_new*, this gives you a pointer to this value, and this pointer should be used to any other calls, as well as delete.
+To create you call *doc_new*, this gives you a pointer to this value, and this pointer should be used to any other calls, as well as delete.

 ```c
     doc *new_doc = doc_new(